0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ## Installing Unreal Engine

+Installing Unreal Engine will requiere to open Files app, and click on Home.
+Then open this directory on the Terminal by right click in any part except over the folders, and click on Open in the Terminal.

 1. Run the following command to clone the content for CARLA's fork of Unreal Engine 4.26 to your local computer.

 ```bash